BovineJoni/StylometricClustering/README.md

 new text (saving prior to processing is necessary).

 ### License
-Stylometric Clustering, Copyright 2014 Daniel Schneider. schneider.dnl(at)gmail.com
+StylometricClustering, Copyright 2014 Daniel Schneider. schneider.dnl(at)gmail.com

 This program is free software: you can redistribute it and/or modify